roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-the-messaging.md

 ## RabbitMQ

 RabbitMQ was the initial choice to enable exchanges between the DM and agents.
 It is associated with the messaging-type **rabbitmq** (to use in the DM and agent's configuration files).
+As a reminder, here is the page that explains [its installation](installing-rabbit-mq.html).

 With this messaging, the DM is only required to create agents.
 Agents can then communicate without the DM (which means it can be stopped when it is not necessary).